rigourus-stefan/reinforcement-learning-self-balancing-pendulum/README.md

 # reinforcement-learning-self-balancing-pendulum
-I solved the inverted pendulum problem using machine learning building the neural network from scratch
+I solved the inverted pendulum problem by using a feedforward network implementing forward propogation and backward propogation

 Formulas used in the project:
 He initialisation formula -